MicroStrategy/EmbeddedDemo/README.md

 1. Set `auth.cors.origins=*` in MicroStrategyLibrary/WEB-INF/classes/config/configOverride.properties to enable cross origin for rest server.
 2. - For 11.x and later Library, remove `X-Frame-Options : SAMEORIGIN` from <MicroStrategyLibrary-Installation-Directory>/WEB-INF/web.xml
    - For 10.x Library, remove the line of `X-Frame-Options=SAMEORIGIN` from <MicroStrategyLibrary-Installation-Directory>/WEB-INF/classes/config/security_headers-index.properties to allow embedding a iframe with CORS

+   OR

+You can use Microstrategy REST API `PUT /admin/restServerSettings/security` and Set `"allowAllOrigins": true`